Evaluation Results

 This class provides storage for the following generic information:

-- Batch ID: An optional identifier, potentially generated by the function evaluator, that uniquely identifies a group of function evaluations passed to the evaluator by teh optimizer.
+- Batch ID: An optional identifier, potentially generated by the function evaluator, that uniquely identifies a group of function evaluations passed to the evaluator by the optimizer.

 - Metadata: A dictionary for storing additional information generated during optimization.
 This metadata can include various primitive values that are not directly interpreted by the optimization code but are useful for reporting and analysis.